tiwariPC/JMETriggerAnalysis/readme.md

    - [**TICL**](https://github.com/missirol/JMETriggerAnalysis/blob/phase2/Common/python/hltPhase2_JME.py#L885):
-     a wrapper to apply the customization function maintained by HGCal to include TICL in the reconstruction;
+     a wrapper to apply the customization function maintained by the HGCal DPG to include TICL in the reconstruction;
      apply this customization only after the JME customization function.

  * A set of configuration files for different TRK (v0, v2, v6) and HGCal (with, or without, TICL) inputs can be found in